edersoncorbari/rust-rest-api/README.md

 ### 3. 🏗️  Build project manualy

 :radioactive: Run the commands only if you want to build the project manually.
-Otherwise, If not, skip to step 4 :radioactive:
+If not, skip to next step! :radioactive:

 I'm assuming you already have **Rust** and **ToolChain** installed on your workstation.